hassio-addons/addon-phlex/README.md

 ## About

-The purpose of [Phlex][phlex-wiki] is to provide a natural language interface for Home Theater applications - effectively bridging the current gap between commercial AI Solutions like Google Home and personal web applications like Plex.
+The purpose of [FlexTV][flextv-wiki] is to provide a natural language interface for Home Theater applications - effectively bridging the current gap between commercial AI Solutions like Google Home and personal web applications like Plex.